jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-Now, in addition to the `do_exec` call to setup the user space process memory map, `do_open` is called twice with the `RPI4_MINIUART_BASEFILE` reservation.
-This will associate the mini uart device file with file descriptors `0` and `1`, or `STDIN` and `STDOUT`.
+Now, in addition to the `do_exec` call to setup the user address space, `do_open` is called twice with the `RPI4_MINIUART_BASEFILE` reservation.
+This will associate the mini UART device file with file descriptors zero and one, or `STDIN` and `STDOUT`.
 If and when the user space process is forked, the child processes will get a copy of the process's `folder` field.
 The children will also have access to `STDIN` and `STDOUT`.

 Also living in the [src/file.c](code0/src/file.c) module are the `sys_read` and `sys_write` functions, used within the kernel to service the `read` and `write` system calls.
 They are presented here with no further comment: